Computing integral bases via localization and Hensel lifting: Normalization of Plane Curves via Localization and Completion: The Algorithmic Point of View

-\subsection{Merging the integral bases for the branches}
+\subsection{Merging the Integral Bases for the Branches}

-We have shown how to compute an integral basis when $g \in K[[X]][Y]$ is an irreducible Weierstrass polynomial.
-For the general case when $g$ is not irreducible, theoretically we can combine all the integral bases of the branches following Corollary \ref{coro complete split}.
-However, as we discussed in Section \ref{section:summary}, the use of the extended GCD is not practical.
-The following result, which extends Corollary \ref{coro complete split}, provides a different strategy replacing the B\'ezout coefficients from the Euclidean algorithm by more simple and easy to calculate coefficients in $K[X, Y]$.
-These coefficients as well as their integrality exponents can be computed based only on the singular part of the Puiseux expansions of $f$.
+We now know how to find integral bases for the branches of $f$.
+The next step is to combine the individual bases to an integral basis for the product $\widetilde{f} = f_1 \cdots f_r$ of the branches.
+In principle, this could be done by applying the splitting of normalization as in Proposition \ref{coro complete split}.
+However, as already discussed in Section \ref{section:summary}, this would involve the use of the extended Euclidean algorithm for finding the respective B\'ezout coefficients and is not very practical.
+Our next result, which extends Proposition \ref{coro complete split}, provides a different strategy, replacing the B\'ezout coefficients by polynomials in $K[X, Y]$ which are both simpler and easier to calculate.